 This is my suggestion for Tips & Tricks.

-proprietory brand of findant such as 'Fondabee' which comes in seperate kilo bags, why not simply do the following:- INSTEAD of
+of fondant such as 'Fondabee' which comes in separate kilo bags, why not simply do the following:-

 By adopting this method a normally sticky job can be reduced to an acceptable level.

 You can at this stage, ventilate your hive by placing a

 matchstick under the edge of the feeder instead of under the edge of the crown board, this will safely ventilate hot damp air from the core of the bees.

 Hoping this works for you as well as it has for

 P.S.
 If you need to refill the feeder during the winter, lift the lid and just pop the cone back on to keep the bees down and the hive warm while you apply a new amount of fondant